I’d like to preface this blog post by saying that this is not a book review although I do love the book and the movie.

 I buy a lot of new things I LOVE.
 Then I discover things that I LOVED and I’m always reminded that I have perfectly nice clothes that are already in my closet.

-Also, how many things are in your closet with the tags still on them?
-Shop your closet and you'll be surprised at what you find.
+How many things are in your closet with the tags still attached?
+Trying shopping your closet and you’ll be surprised at what you find.

 4. Forgetting what you bought